Zephilinox/Zephilinox.github.io-hugo/content/projects/Raytracer.md

 ---
 date: 2018-05-03
 title: Raytracer
-weight: 1
+weight: 2
 ---

 {{< youtube MS9azYZO7zQ >}}

-A raytracer made using Rust following Pete Sirleys ebooks, with a BVH.
+A [Raytracer](https://github.com/Zephilinox/Raytracer) made using Rust following Pete Shirleys ebooks, with a BVH.
 Made in 5 weeks for a university module.

 <!--more-->